mike4aday/SwiftlySalesforce/README.md

 * [Locksmith](https://github.com/matthewpalmer/Locksmith): "A powerful, protocol-oriented library for working with the keychain in Swift."

 ## Resources
-If you're new to Swift, the Salesforce Platform, or the Salesforce REST API, you might find the following resources useful:
+If you're new to the Salesforce Platform or the Salesforce REST API, you might find the following resources useful:
 * [Salesforce REST API Developer's Guide][REST API]
 * [Salesforce App Cloud](http://www.salesforce.com/platform): aka the Salesforce Platform
 * [Salesforce Developers](https://developer.salesforce.com): official Salesforce developers' site; training, documentation, SDKs, etc.